RedVoxInc/redvox-python-sdk/docs/python_sdk/session_model/README.md

 metadata for a session.
 It is unlikely you will create a SessionModel without any data.
 This section is included for your reference.

-* `station_id`: string, id of the station.
+* `id`: string, id of the station.
 Default "" (empty string).
 * `uuid`: string, uuid of the station.
 Default "" (empty string).
-* `start_timestamp`: float, timestamp from epoch UTC when station was started.
+* `start_date`: float, timestamp from epoch UTC when station was started.
 Default np.nan.
+* `station_description`: string, station description.
+Default "" (empty string).
+* `app_name`: string, name of the app.
+Default "RedVox".
 * `api`: float, api version of data.
 Default np.nan.
 * `sub_api`: float, sub-api version of data.
 Default np.nan.
 * `make`: string, make of station.
 Default "" (empty string).
 * `model`: string, model of station.
 Default "" (empty string).
-* `station_description`: string, station description.
+* `app_version`: string, version of the app.
 Default "" (empty string).
-* `app_name`: string, name of the app on station.
-Default "Redvox".
+* `owner`: string, owner of the station.
+Default "" (empty string).
+* `is_private`: bool, True if the station is private.
+Default False.
+* `packet_duration`: float, length of the packet in microseconds.
+Default np.nan.
-* `sensors`: Optional dictionary of sensor name and sample rate in hz.
-Default None.
+* `sensors`: Optional list of SensorModels, the data associated with each sensor.
+Default empty list.
+* `num_packets`: int, number of packets in the SessionModel.
+Default 0.

 ### SessionModel Properties